Antonio Starabba, Marchese di Rudinì: Early life and patriotic activities

 In 1859, he joined the revolutionary committee which paved the way for Garibaldi's triumphs in the following year.
-After spending a short time at Turin as attaché to the Italian foreign office, he was elected mayor of Palermo.
+After spending a short time in Turin as attaché to the Italian foreign office, he was elected mayor of Palermo.
 In 1866, he displayed considerable personal courage and energy in quelling an insurrection of separatist and reactionary tendencies.
 The prestige thus acquired led to his appointment as prefect of Palermo.
 It was while occupying that position that he put down brigandage throughout the province.
 In 1868, he was prefect of Naples.

 In October 1869 he became minister of the interior in the Menabrea cabinet.
 The cabinet fell a few months later, and although Starabba was an elected member of parliament for Canicattì, he held no important position until, upon the death of Marco Minghetti in 1886, he became leader of the Right.